martinring/thesis/src/1-Introduction.md

 The thesis is structured as follows:

-- [#chap:specific] gives a brief overview of the state of the art in specification of cyber-physcial and embedded systems and introduces advanced concepts of a-priori verification which we build upon in the following chapters.
+- [#chap:specific] gives a brief overview of the state of the art in specification of cyber-physicial and embedded systems and introduces advanced concepts of a-priori verification which we build upon in the following chapters.
 - [#chap:selfie] introduces and evaluates a simple scheme that can be applied to